huaius/java-simple-web-crawler/README.md

 Consider the pages form a graph, do a BFS
 1. Create a hash store to save visited pages
 2. Create a group of pages to start with, initially containing only 1 root page
-3. Parallelly for each page in the group:
+3. Parallelly for each page in the group: (pool size set to 32, which has better result in my env)
    1. skip if already visited or outside of domain;
    2. get page content and retrieve all child links
    3. save the page url and all corresponding links to the hash store